 You play as two shamans, fighting over control of the islands by placing magic bridges between them.
 Although the theme is nice, it has no impact on the gameplay whatsoever, it’s just a mask over an abstract mechanism – a true eurogame.

-Board is divided into twelve islands, which are connected among each other with links.
-Some islands have only three links, while others have four, five or even six.
+Board is divided into twelve islands, which are connected through links.
+Some islands have only three links, while others have four, five, or even six.
 On these links, bridges can be placed.
-When a player has more than half of links covered with bridges, he can claim the island with his token and all of opponent’s bridges to this island are also removed.
+When a player has more than half of links covered with bridges, he can claim the island with his token and all of the opponent’s bridges to this island are also removed.

 Turn by Turn

-Besides placing bridges, player can also remove opponent’s bridges, but for this move, two cards are needed.
-If he wants to remove a bridge between Iffi and Jojo, he must use two Iffi cards or two Jojo cards or one Ifii and one Jojo card.
+Besides placing bridges, a player can also remove opponent’s bridges, but for this move, two cards are needed.
+If he wants to remove a bridge between Iffi and Jojo, he must use two Iffi cards or two Jojo cards or one Iffi and one Jojo card.

-When the deck is depleted for the first time, one victory point is won by the player with most islands under his control and the deck is reshuffled for the second round.
-After that one, two points are awarded for the same condition and than the deck is reshuffled for the one last time.
+When the deck is depleted for the first time, one victory point is won by the player with most islands under his control, and the deck is reshuffled for the second round.
+After that one, two points are awarded for the same condition, and then the deck is reshuffled for the one last time.

-In third round, players get victory points for every island they control.
-The final scores are calculated by adding victory points from the first and second round.
-If there is a draw, player with more points from the third round is the winner.
+In the third round, players get victory points for every island they control.
+The final scores are calculated by adding victory points from the first and second rounds.
+If there is a draw, the player with more points from the third round is the winner.